hyue0768/hyue0768.github.io/_pages/about.md

 # 📖 Educations
+- *2026.01 - *, PhD in Data Science and Analytics, Information Hub, The Hong Kong University of Science and Technology (Guangzhou).
 - *2023.09 - 2025.10*, MPhil in Data Science and Analytics, Information Hub, The Hong Kong University of Science and Technology (Guangzhou).
 - *2019.09 - 2023.06*, B.Eng. in Computer Science and Technology, School of Information Science and Technology, Zhongkai University of Agriculture and Engineering, Guangzhou, China.

 # 💻 Experiences
+- *2025.09 - 2026.01*, Research Assistant at HKUST (GZ), Guangzhou, China.
 - *2022.11 - 2023.08*, Research Assistant at HKUST (GZ), Guangzhou, China.
 - *2019.12 - 2022.10*, Front-end & Back-end Intern at Guangdong Smart Agriculture Engineering Technology Research Center, Guangzhou, China.